OSDeploy/GitBook/drivers/driver-optimization/core-drivers/README.md

 # Core Drivers

 Core Drivers is a set of Drivers that apply to most computers in your Enterprise.
+The Core Driver Pack that you create can be used to apply to all the Computers in your Enterprise.

 ---